husainazkas/ChatApplication/README.md

 ### Version 1.2.6 changelog :
 - Optimize UI Design v1.1
 - Fix register algorythm

+### Version 1.2.7 Beta RELEASE changelog :
+- New icon launcher
+- New launcher design
+- Modified intent from LoginActivity to RegisterActivity
+- Improve ChatRoomActivity
+- Added Floating Action Bar refer to FriendList
+- Added search function (with no queries)
 -------
 Please note if you made a change.